UummProject/uumm-prototype/support/Broken meritocracy.md

 Most important, most of platforms are still highly centralized.

 #### Trusted third parties
 An alternative approach is to use a trusted third party to provide the required metric.
-A digital signature will be required.
+Just by digital signing the required data, we can have a full bridge to the analog world.

 #### Subjective reputation
 In general when we talk about reputation, we refer to subjective reputation.
 How do an entity _feels_ about something.
 The fact that is subjective doesn't mean it can't be used.
-Like the above pararaf, participants just need to agree into what entity will be used to digitaly sign the reputation metric.
+Like the above, participants just need to agree into what entity will be used to digitaly sign the reputation metric.

-###Smart contracts
-All the above is possible with smart contracts.

 # Conclusion
 Different systems need different capacities to make decisions.